kozan26/oklinks/README.md

   "alias": "my-link",  # optional
   "expiresAt": 1735689600000,  # optional, Unix timestamp in ms "password": "secret",  # optional
-  "turnstileToken": "..."  # required if TURNSTILE_SECRET is set
+  "turnstileToken": "..."  # optional, only if TURNSTILE_SECRET is configured
 }
 ```